a676-code/interactive-gt/README.md

 Highlighted equilibria for a Battle of the Sexes, and an axelrod match between a Tit for Tat player and an Alternator:
 ![bos and match](image.png)

+# Installation
+Currently, this application may only be installed by downloading `interactive-gt.py` and running it.